-Despite both countries being side-by-side; combining Kenya and Tanzania into one trip is not that easy.
+Despite both countries being side-by-side; combining Kenya and Tanzania into one trip is not always that easy.
 Looking at a map of East Africa, it may look like you can travel across the border from Serengeti National Park in Tanzania to the Masai Mara National Reserve in Kenya, and vice versa; however, this is only possible on a private fly-in safari.

 If you really want to combine both countries, we recommend a minimum of 2 weeks.
 Breaking this down, this is 14 days, or 13 nights; which gives you 6 or 7 nights in each country.
-Two weeks allows you time to visit a couple of safari destination in Kenya, return to Nairobi and then head south to Arusha for a couple of days on safari in Tanzania.
+Two weeks allows you time to visit a couple of safari destinations in Kenya, return to Nairobi and then head south to Arusha for a couple of days on safari in Tanzania.

 Similarities between Kenya and Tanzania

 - The annual great migration of wildebeest and zebra can be viewed in both countries, however, at different times of the year, see below.

 - You can see the Maasai people in both countries